Rhinelander–Oneida County Airport

 Rhinelander–Oneida County Airport (IATA: RHI, ICAO: KRHI, FAA LID: RHI) is a public use airport located 2 NM southwest of the central business district of Rhinelander, a city in Oneida County, Wisconsin, United States.
 The airport is owned by the city and county.
-It is primarily used for general aviation and is also served by one commercial airline.
+It is primarily used for general aviation and is also served by two commercial airlines.

-It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2023–2027, in which it is categorized as a non-hub primary commercial service facility.
-It is the seventh busiest of the eight commercial airports in Wisconsin in terms of passengers served and the only one to not have Air Traffic Control services on field.
+It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2025–2029, in which it is categorized as a non-hub primary commercial service facility.
+It is the seventh busiest of the eight commercial airports in Wisconsin in terms of passengers served, and the only one to not have air traffic control services on field.

 History

 In 1975, North Central Airlines (which later merged with Southern and Hughes Air West to form Republic, which was acquired by Northwest Airlines, itself acquired by Delta Air Lines) was considering ending service to Rhinelander.
 Robert Heck, who worked as a stockbroker in the same office building in Wausau, Wisconsin as Arthur Mueller, head of North Central Airlines, learned of that news.
-Heck then worked on a campaign, enlisting local, national, and business officials to modernize the airport and retain North Central service.
-He made presentations locally and in Washington, D.C. which led to businesses opening near the airport and a 1979 airport terminal to replace one that was 3,482 square foot in size.
+Heck then worked on a campaign, enlisting local and national business officials to modernize the airport and retain North Central service.
+He made presentations locally and in Washington, D.C., which led to businesses opening near the airport and a 1979 airport terminal to replace one that was 3,482 square foot in size.
 Heck later became a member of the airport commission.
 He was awarded the 1976 Aviation Award at the 21st annual Wisconsin Aeronautics Conference.

 Facilities and aircraft

-Rhinelander–Oneida County Airport covers an area of 1,259 acres (509 ha) at an elevation of 1,624 feet (495 m) above mean sea level.
+Rhinelander–Oneida County Airport covers an area of 1,259 acres (509 ha) at an elevation of 1,623.3 feet (494.8 m) above mean sea level.
 It has two runways: